 Noodles and crayons, children and triumphs: three fucks, two cums.
 Pass me the marijuana, I pray that nobody buys her.

-I am a confused gay; I don’t know if I even like women, if I am gay enough.
+I am a confused gay; I don’t know if I even like women if I am gay enough.
 We broke up because she won’t send me her nudes.
 I am in camp but still won’t follow the rules.

 Married men cheat easily; it is hard to know a true one.
-Don’t brag about consistency, or potency!
+Don’t brag about consistency or potency!
 We are in this together, let’s all fail simultaneously.

 Hotel rooms and cigarettes, I am an unpaid whore!
 Appreciate me, motherfucker!
 It has cost me so much to be here; you will lose me if you don’t take care.

-Bitter woman I constantly am, suddenly I am forgiving, and I don’t know who I am anymore.
+The bitter woman I constantly am, suddenly I am forgiving, and I don’t know who I am anymore.
 How can I thirst without being poor?
 Who wants a baby these days?
 How did I fuck someone I met on the first day, someone who doesn’t even connect to me?
 I am a whore, I swear!

-Mothers are funny, I can trade mine for gold, draw a tattoo of her on my skin next to dad.
+Mothers are funny, I can trade mine for gold, and draw a tattoo of her on my skin next to dad.
 I am 21 and not free, I am glorified and not weak; don’t ever call me meek.

 Music makes me masturbate.

-In church today my sister said; can’tyou give your phone a break andpray?
+In church today my sister said; can’t you give your phone a break and pray?

-I am going back to my vomits.
+I am going back to my vomit.